 - Consider duty deferment options (can be paid up to six months later).

-In short, yes it will.
-Even if an FTA is agreed additional customs documentation will be required by HM Revenue & Customs (HMRC).
-As the UK will be classed as a ‘third country’ customs entries, customs commercial invoices, packing lists, waybills and in some cases certain proof of origin certificates, health certificates and import/export licences will be required to move goods.
-The position will be similar to goods being imported at present from countries outside the EU such as the USA and China.
+Additional customs documentation will be required as the UK is now considered a ‘third country’ -customs entries, customs commercial invoices, packing lists, waybills and in some cases certain proof of origin certificates, health certificates and import/export licences will be needed to move goods from the HM Revenue & Customs (HMRC).

 Exporters and importers moving their goods, whether by road or air, will be required to have access to existing and new HMRC computer systems.
 These will monitor the movement of goods and the vehicles moving them.
 Additionally, systems will monitor whether goods are simply transiting other EU states before they reach their final destination.